reimagined/resolve/docs/tutorial/lesson-3.md

 # Read side - Create a View Model to Query List Items

 Currently, your shopping list application has a fully functional write side allowing you to create shopping lists and items in these lists.
 However, it does not provide means to query the created data.
-This lesson will teach you how to provide your application with the capability to answer data queries by implementing the application's **read side**.
+This lesson will teach you how to provide your application with the capability to answer data queries by implementing the application's **[read side](../basics/resolve-app-structure.md#write-and-read-sides)**.

 ### Implement a View Model

-A reSolve applications read side answers queries using Read Models.
-In this lesson, you will implement a **View Model**, which is a special kind of a Read Model used to build an application's state on the fly, so you can keep the implementation simple.
-In later lesson, you will learn how to use regular Read Models to answer queries based on accumulated persistent state.
+A reSolve applications read side answers queries using **[Read Models](../basics/read-side.md#read-models)**.
+In this lesson, you will implement a **[View Model](../basics/read-side.md#view-model-specifics)**, which is a Read Model of a special kind used to build an application's state on the fly, so you can keep the implementation simple.
+In a [later lesson](lesson-6.md#implement-a-shopping-lists-read-model), you will learn how to use regular Read Models to answer queries based on accumulated persistent state.

 Create a **shopping_list.projection.js** file in the **view-models** folder and add the following code to this file: